Lungs in Action Full Instructor Training Package

 Please note: Prior to granting access to purchase this course there are a number of eligibility criteria items that need to be met.
 This is all outlined in the “eligibility’ tab below.
 Upon meeting this criteria you will be provided with a product password to purchase the training via the online shop.

-- The Lungs in Action Full Instructor Training program has been designed to provide accreditation for personal trainers, fitness instructors, exercise physiologists and physiotherapists to deliver a community based exercise maintenance program for people with stable chronic lung disease who have completed a Pulmonary Rehabilitation program and people with stable NYHA Class II and Class III Heart Failure who have completed Heart Failure Rehabilitation.
+- The Lungs in Action Full Instructor Training program has been designed to provide personal trainers, fitness instructors, exercise physiologists and physiotherapists the opportunity to deliver Lungs in Action - A community based exercise maintenance program for people with stable chronic lung disease who have completed a Pulmonary Rehabilitation program and people with stable NYHA Class II and Class III Heart Failure who have completed Heart Failure Rehabilitation.

 - Increasing the understanding of the disease process of COPD, Heart Failure & other common chronic lung conditions